davidselivanov/cl-parallel/readme.md

 * par-find - given an item and list, return the item if it is in the list; `NIL` otherwise.

+* par-position-if - given a predicate and list, return the position of the first element in the list that satisfies the predicate; `NIL` otherwise.

+* par-position - given an item and list, return the position of the item if it is in the list; `NIL` otherwise.

 * par-map-chunked - same as par-map, but there is another keyword parameter, `:chunk-size`.
 This parameter denotes the size of the chunks that will be processed in parallel.
 This function is often more